Postgraduate taught ( full-time, part-time)

 The MSc Town Planning is accredited by the Royal Town Planning Institute and provides 2 years free student membership of the institute alongside a route to full Chartered status of the Institute attainable 2 years after graduation.
 This paves your way to a successful career in Town Planning.

 We take pride in giving our graduates a great start as highly-qualified urban and suburban planners, whose knowledge and experience are well matched to the current needs of the industry.
-You’re also in the perfect position to continue your academic career and move up to our Built Environment PhD.
+You’re also in the perfect position to continue your academic career and move up to our Built Environment PhD or Professional Doctorate.

 We’ll assess your progress in a number of ways, including coursework, presentations, group work and workshops, examination and a research-based dissertation.